Skip to main content

 The Certified Kubernetes Administrator (CKA) exam is an important certification for Kubernetes professionals, and its syllabus is updated regularly to keep up with the fast-changing cloud technology.

-The Linux Foundation recently announced changes that will come into effect no earlier than November 25, 2024.
 Let’s explore what’s new, what’s been removed, and how you can adjust your study strategy to stay ahead.

 I personally wanted the syllabus to change because Kubernetes administration has evolved a lot in the real world.
 These updates will better equip engineers with the concepts needed for real-world setups.